All posts tagged with security

 Today we’re announcing a powerful new network control for apps running in Heroku Private Spaces: Internal Routing.
 Apps with Internal Routing work exactly the same as other Heroku apps, except the web process type is published to an endpoint that’s routable only within the Private Space and on VPC and VPN peered networks (see the Private Space VPN support companion post).
 Apps with Internal Routing are impossible to access directly from the public internet, improving security and simplifying management and compliance checks for web sites, APIs and services that must not be publicly accessible.

-Seccomp (short for security computing mode) is a useful feature provided by the Linux kernel since 2.6.12 and is used to control the syscalls made by a process.
+Seccomp (short for secure computing mode) is a useful feature provided by the Linux kernel since 2.6.12.
+It is used to limit the system calls a process can make.
 Seccomp has been implemented by numerous projects such as Docker, Android, OpenSSH and Firefox to name a few.

-In this blog post, I am going to show you how you can implement your own seccomp filters, at runtime, for a Go binary on your Dyno.
+In this blog post, I am going to show you how you can take advantage of this Golang security feature by implementing your own seccomp filters, at runtime, for a Go binary on your Dyno.

 Browse the blog archives or subscribe to the full-text feed.